What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

 Typical deal protection mechanisms in public M&A transactions are break fees / reverse break fees and no shop agreements.

-No shop agreements, according to which the target company does not actively solicit offers from third parties, are permissible under Swiss takeover law and commonly included in transaction agreements between the offeror and the target company.
+No shop agreements, according to which the target company refrains from actively soliciting offers from third parties, are permissible under Swiss takeover law and commonly included in transaction agreements between the offeror and the target company.
 No talk agreements, according to which the board of the target company shall not talk to potential third party offerors approaching the target company, are not permissible to the extent that they compromise equal treatment of a competing offeror following the launch of the competing offer or to the extent that they restrict the target company’s board of directors in its reporting obligation to its shareholders.

 Other deal protection mechanisms include matching rights of the offeror or information rights with respect to third party’s requests for due diligence.